-Pinning rightful work discontent caused by systemic inequality down to maladjustment and pathology, the consequence of this legitimization boils down to the obscuring of workers’ exploitation in layers of scientific authority, centering the problem on the self and its immediate conditions.
-In turn, this promulgates an internalization and individualization of the problem, thus obfuscating the larger infrastructure/superstructure complex engendering workers’ collective exploitation.
-These thoughts seem to be echoed by many critics who claim that with these interventions basic inequalities remained.
-While Rose sees much truth in these analysis, and indeed links these managerial efforts with a hope to weaken trade unionism, he warns against regarding these discourses as purely ideological as to do so would imply that this knowledge is false.
+Pinning rightful work discontent caused by systemic inequality down to maladjustment and pathology, this managerial approach to workers' subjectivity obscures workers’ exploitation in layers of scientific authority, centering the problem on the self and its immediate conditions.
+In turn, this promotes an internalization and individualization of the problem, thus obfuscating the larger infrastructure/superstructure complex engendering workers’ collective exploitation.
+These thoughts seem to be echoed by many critics who claim that these interventions did nothing to solve basic inequalities .
+While Rose sees much truth in these analyses, and indeed links these managerial efforts with a hope to weaken trade unionism, he warns against regarding these discourses as purely ideological as to do so would imply that theknowledge involved in the management of the workers' psyche is false.

-According to Michel Foucault, the preocupation with the wellbeing of the general population for the purposes of a strong and healthy state dates back to the 18th century Western societies.
-Such an endeavour requires not only large amounts of data, but also that every individual participates in their own governance (Lorey 2006).
-Governmentality thus refers to self-government's structural entanglement with the government of a state (Lorey 2006).
-In her reading of Foucault's biopolitics within the context of self-precarization, Isabell Lorey explores how ideas of freedom and autonomy are constituted in Western capitalist societies.
+According to Michel Foucault, the preoccupation with the wellbeing of the general population for the purposes of a strong and healthy state dates back to the 18th century Western societies.
+Such an endeavor requires not only large amounts of data, but also that every individual participates in their own governance.
+Governmentality thus refers to structural entanglement of self-government with the government of a state (Lorey 2006).
+In her reading of Foucault’s biopolitics within the context of self-precarization, Isabell Lorey explores how ideas of freedom and autonomy are constituted in Western capitalist societies.
 What does it mean to “choose” precarity within the context of neoliberal governmentality?

-From Foucault’s "The History of Sexuality", Lorey extracts the fundamental notion that the modern western man/woman must gradually learn a relatonship with him/herself.
+From Foucault’s History of Sexuality, Lorey extracts the fundamental notion that the modern Western subject must gradually learn a relationship with theirselves.
 Here, the self emerges as something to be shaped and developed.
-This development is modeled on the concept of "normal" (e.g.:white, male, bourgeois, national, etc), which Lorey identifies with the hegemonic; this concept is infused with the sense of authenticity, thus obscuring the effect of power on the construction of the self.
-Whilst traditionally those who did not fit the norm were made precarious, Lorey posits that, in neoliberalism, precarization is transformed from contradiction into hegemonic, normalized function.
-Self-precarization, thus, serves the needs of economical and governmental power whilst at the same time obfuscating its role.
+This development is modeled on the concept of “normal” (e.g. white, male, bourgeois, national, etc), which Lorey identifies with the hegemonic; this concept is infused with the sense of authenticity, thus obscuring the effect of power on the construction of the self.
+Whilst traditionally those who did not fit the norm were made precarious, Lorey posits that, in neoliberalism, precarization is transformed from an exception into a hegemonic, normalized function.
+Self-precarization, thus, serves the needs of economical and governmental power whilst at the same time beclouding its role.

-For both, either forced or self-chosen precarization, the imposed narrative is one of creating one's own opportunities and devising one’s own means of economical success – in short, becoming an entrepreneur.
-This state imposed narrative is a responsibility shifting one, letting the governed subject shoulder the consequences, as well as the blame for his/her failures, obscuring decisive factors which might hinder equal access to opportunities such as class, gender, race, neurological differences, etc.
+Both for forced and self-chosen precarization the narrative is one of creating one's own opportunities and devising one’s own means of economical success – in short, becoming an entrepreneur.
+This state imposed narrative is characterized by a shift of responsibility, letting the governed subject shoulder the consequences, as well as the blame, for their failures, obscuring decisive factors which might hinder equal access to opportunities such as class, gender, race, neurological differences, etc.

-"In a neoliberal context they are exploitable to such an extreme that the state presents them as role models" (Lorey 2006)
+"In a neoliberal context they [the self-precarious] are exploitable to such an extreme that the state presents them as role models."
+(Lorey 2006)